 Fish habitat response to streamflow augmentation

 Declining water levels can degrade or eliminate fish habitat during California’s dry summer season, particularly as water is diverted for other needs.
 Storing water off-channel during the rainy season can help reduce demands on instream flows in the dry season.
 In northern California, landowners have also begun to release stored water back into streams to protect endangered salmon during critical low-flow periods.
-This study is designed to gain a better understanding of the relationship between streamflow and fish habitat conditions, taking advantage of a novel streamflow augmentation project on Porter Creek in Sonoma County, California.
-The results of this study will directly inform the flow-release schedule at Porter Creek; aid in the prioritization, design, and evaluation of other streamflow enhancement projects; and guide regional flow recommendations.
+This study was designed to gain a better understanding of the relationship between streamflow and fish habitat conditions, taking advantage of a novel streamflow augmentation project on Porter Creek in Sonoma County, California.
+The results are informing the flow-release schedule at Porter Creek; aid in the prioritization, design, and evaluation of other streamflow enhancement projects; and guide regional flow recommendations.

 Assistant Cooperative Extension Specialist